 May is co-owner of ClueMasters, a live-gaming site for the adventurous in downtown Fort Smith.
-When explaining his motive in creating the business for a story on the alumni website, May referred to his mentor, Steve Clark, CEO of Propak Logistics.
+When explaining his motive in creating the business, May referred to his mentor, Steve Clark, CEO of Propak Logistics.

 “He told me we often compare ourselves to other cities.
 And while we may not be able to match them financially, we can certainly meet or exceed their wit and creativity as well as show a greater passion for our city,” May said.

 According to Megan Smith, one of the people to nominate May for the award, he’s got that last character trait down cold.

 “I have never met someone with such a big desire to make not only the University of Arkansas - Fort Smith, but also the entire city a better place,” Smith wrote about her young alumni mentor.
 “His passion about making Fort Smith a better place to live was so contagious that it was one of the reasons I stayed in Fort Smith after graduation!”

 Dr. Margaret Tanner, who first met May when he was a student in the College of Business, wrote that as an alumnus he is always willing to help with activities on campus like Professional Development Day functions and has been involved with the Mentor Connections program since its inception.

 Tanner, associate provost for Academic Affairs also noted his professional success: “Jeremy has been successful in his career with ArcBest, and he progressed rapidly as the management team there discovered his talent and commitment to the company.”